Soeren Lienkamp joined the Institute of Anatomy as an assistant professor in January 2019.

 He is interested in the molecular and structural events that lead to the formation of a functioning kidney.
 His reasearch focuses on the molecular mechanisms of hereditary renal diseases.

 Soeren Lienkamp graduated as an MD from the University of Freiburg, Germany, in 2007.
 In his study period, he participated in the Nagoya University Program for Academic Exchange for twelve months in the lab of Prof. Kunihiro Matsumoto.
 He joined the group of Prof. Gerd Walz at the Department of Nephrology, Unversity Hospital Freiburg, Germany as a postdoctoral fellow from 2007 to 2011.
 He subsequently started his clinical residency in the same department and was appointed as a junior group leader in the Clinical Research Unit 201 (Polycystic Disease – From Model Organisms to Novel Therapies).
 In 2014, Soeren Lienkamp became Emmy Noether Independent Junior Research Group Leader at the Department of Nephrology, University Hospital Freiburg.
 He received his board certification in Internal Medicine in 2017.

-He has received funding from the German Research foundation (DFG) as an Emmy Noether fellow, the Baden-Württemberg Stiftung, and the European Research Concil (ERC Horizon 2020 Starting Grant).
-He participated in the collaborative research consortia KFO201, KIDGEM SFB1140 and is a member of the Neocyst consortium.
-He also participates in the NCCR Kidney.CH.
+He receives and received funding from the German Research foundation (DFG) as an Emmy Noether fellow, the Baden-Württemberg Stiftung, and the European Research Concil (ERC Horizon 2020 Starting Grant).
+He participated in the collaborative research consortia KFO201and KIDGEM SFB1140, and is a member of the Neocyst consortium.
+He is also a member of the NCCR Kidney.CH.